May Survives No-Confidence Vote As Brexit Deadline Nears: 'Unfortunately, Everything Remains Possible'

 May narrowly survived a no-confidence vote in Parliament Wednesday, 325-306, and immediately invited leaders of the other major British parties to work with her on talks for a new Brexit deal.
 A new plan was expected to be presented to Parliament by early next week.

-The British Ppund quickly rebounded from a Tuesday sell-off.
+The British pound quickly rebounded from a Tuesday sell-off.

 Britain is scheduled to leave the European Union March 29 — at least for now.